Shalom Shabazi: In popular culture

 Shabazi's poem "Im Nin'alu" (אם ננעלו) became a hit single sung by Israeli singer Ofra Haza whose family is of Yemenite origin, and it has also been interpreted by Yemenite singer Daklon.
-Other songs, such as "As'alak" (أسألك), were also performed by Ofra Haza as well as Zion Golan, Aharon Amram and Shoshana Damari.
+Other songs, such as "As'alak" (أسألك) and Ayyalath Hen, were also performed by Ofra Haza as well as Zion Golan, Aharon Amram and Shoshana Damari.

 Another famous poem, "Ahavat Ra'aya Retzoni", was performed by Zohar Argov.
 The Israeli metal band, Orphaned Land, sang one of his poems "Olat Ha'tamid".

 Today, in Israel, there are streets named after him in the Nachlaot neighborhood of Jerusalem and Neve Tzedek neighborhood of Tel Aviv.